tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 Open the solution file and highlight the following:

-* The first step to help Harold to decide if it's worth to invest in Shopify Inc. for the long-term, is to load th data into a DataFrame and plot the daily closing prices.
+* The first step to help Harold to decide if it's worth to invest in Shopify Inc. for the long-term, is to load the data into a DataFrame and plot the daily closing prices.

   ![shop_rolling_stats_data](Images/shop_rolling_stats_data.png)